yinghaochyi/yinghaochyi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Welcome, and thank you for visiting my website!

 My name is Yinghao, and I am currently a Ph.D. student at the Lee Kong Chian School of Business, Singapore Management University (SMU).
-My research interests lie in the areas of leadership, organizational citizenship behavior (OCB), business ethics, and individual differences.
+My research interests lie in the areas of Leadership, Organizational Citizenship Behavior, Business Ethics, and Individual Differences.
 Broadly, I am passionate about advancing organizational effectiveness and fostering well-being in the workplace.

 If you have any questions about my research or if there is anything I can helpwith, please feel free to reach out to me via email.
 I look forward to meaningful conversations and potential collaborations aimed at creating happier and more effective work environments.